 If you look at the tables, you’ll see the capacities are a bit similar, with the top-loaders ranging from 4.1 to 5.2 cubic feet and the front-loaders landing between 4.2 and 4.9 cubic feet.
-However, Samsung makes a ginormous 6.0-cubic-foot front-loader, and Kenmore’s 6.2-cubic-foot top-loader even has that beat.
+However, there are mega capacity top-load washers that have 6-cubic-feet or higher capacities.
 As long as your washer has 4.5 cubic feet of space, you should be able to fit king-size comforter in there, or between 15 and 20 pounds of laundry.
 Regardless of size, an agitator may affect how you distribute clothes or towels in the tub and will reduce capacity somewhat.

 One issue that cropped up in the early days of front-load machines was mold.
 The door closes tightly (to prevent leaks, obviously), and that meant the inside of machines could get funky — and not in a good way.
 Many manufacturers started including self-cleaning cycles in response, and many owners leave the door open in between washes to help water evaporate.
 There are ways to clean washers to keep the problem at bay, too.

 Originally, front-loaders were much more expensive than top-loaders.
 Over the last few years, however, front-loader models have come down in price.
-They do tend to skew closer to $1,000 than to $500, but you can find front-loaders with over 4 cubic inches of capacity and some great features for between $600 and $700.
+They do tend to skew closer to $1,000 than to $500, but you can find some large-capacity front loaders with great features for between $600 and $700.
 High-efficiency top-loaders tend to be more expensive than old-school agitator models to begin with.
 These days, they can still cost more than some front-loaders, depending on capacity and extras.